310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 ## Introduction

 <big><a href="https://ensemble-stars.fandom.com/wiki/Crossroad" target="_blank">Crossroad</a> was released on July 31st 2017.
-It's the first story that revealed how Chiaki used to be in past, including being the first reveal that he wears glasses.</big>
+It’s the first story that revealed how Chiaki used to be in past, including being the first reveal that he wears glasses.</big>

-<big>This translation introduces all the Chiaki scenes from Crossroad.</big>
+<big>This translation introduces all the Chiaki scenes from Crossroad.
+The story is fully voiced in the Ensemble Stars!!
+Basic game.</big>

 ## Live Quotes